csjcode/awesome-solana/README.md

 A list of Solana blockchain and Solana-related ecosystem links collected through web, community and social sources.

-This is a gateway to Solana's technology, apps and community ecosystem.
+This is a dev-centric gateway to Solana's technology, apps and community ecosystem, with a particular focus on tutorials, FAQs and dev resources.

 note: A link here is not an endorsement of content, safety or suitability for your needs (financial, coding, etc.).
 All use of these links/apps is solely your responsibility.
 No warranty is implied by inclusion here.